This section provides a step-by-step tutorial covering central features of Whole Tale. It assumes that you have already signed in.

 Here’s what happened behind the scenes:

-- When you hit Launch a Docker container was created using a Jupyter image containing all necessary dependencies to run the LIGO tutorial notebook.
+- When you hit Run a Docker container was created using a Jupyter image containing all necessary dependencies to run the LIGO tutorial notebook, as specified by the Tale’s author.

-- The for the Tale, which were registered by the Tale creator, are mounted read-only and available under the data directory.
+- Data for the Tale, which were originally registered by the author, are mounted read-only and available under the data directory.

 - Your Whole Tale home directory was mounted into home.
 This allows you to access personal files from within the running tale.

-In the next example, we create a Tale using data published in DataONE.
+In the next example, you’ll create a Tale using data published in DataONE.

 Creating a new tale¶

-The following example demonstrates how to create a new tale based on Jupyter, using
+In this example you’ll learn how to create a new Tale based on the JupyterLab environment,

-a dataset that resides in DataONE and analysis scripts from your local computer.
-The following
+register an external dataset from DataONE, and upload analysis scripts from your local

 will be used to analyze and plot the data.
 The zip archive also includes a postBuild and requirements.txt file which are repo2docker config files.